pingcap/tidb-dev-guide/src/contribute-to-tidb/write-document.md

 The TiDB community provides bilingual documentation.
 The English documentation is maintained in the [pingcap/docs](https://github.com/pingcap/docs) repository (docs repo) and the Chinese documentation is maintained in the [pingcap/docs-cn](https://github.com/pingcap/docs-cn) repository (docs-cn repo).
 You are welcome to contribute to either of the repositories.

-In a addition, you are also welcome to contribute to the [TiDB Operator documentation](https://github.com/pingcap/docs-tidb-operator) and the [TiDB Data Migration documentation](https://github.com/pingcap/docs-dm).
+In addition, you are also welcome to contribute to the [TiDB Operator documentation](https://github.com/pingcap/docs-tidb-operator).

 This guide walks you through what and how you can contribute to the TiDB bilingual documentation in docs-cn and docs repos.